-Suggested Books
+Continued Education \rightarrow Suggested Books

-- Mindset: The New Psychology of Success by Carol S. Dweck - Grit: The Power of Passion and Perseverance by Angela Duckworth - Focus: The Hidden Driver of Excellence by Daniel Goleman - The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life by Shawn Achor - Drunk Tank Pink: And Other Unexpected Forces That Shape How We Think, Feel, and Behave by Adam Alter - Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink - Deep Work: Rules for Focused Success in a Distracted World by Cal Newport - > Atomic Habits: Tiny Changes, Remarkable Results by James Clear - Fooled by Randomness by Nassim Nicholas Taleb
+- Mindset: The New Psychology of Success by Carol S. Dweck - Solution Content of Passion and Perseverance by Angela Duckworth - Focus: The Hidden Driver of Excellence by Daniel Goleman - The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life by Shawn Achor - Drunk Tank Pink: And Other Unexpected Forces That Shape How We Think, Feel, and Behave by Adam Alter - > Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink - > Deep Work: Rules for Focused Success in a Distracted World by Cal Newport - > Atomic Habits: Tiny Changes, Remarkable Results by James Clear - Fooled by Randomness by Nassim Nicholas Taleb

-Suggested Books
+Continued Education \rightarrow Suggested Books

-- Focus: Use Different Ways of Seeing the World for Success and Influence by Heidi Grant Halvorson and E. Tory Higgins - The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work by Teresa Amabile and Steven Kramer - The 48 Laws of Power by Robert Greene - > The 7 Habits of Highly Effective People by Stephen.
+- Focus: Use Different Ways of Seeing the World for Success and Influence by Heidi Grant Halvorson and E. Tory Higgins - The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work by Teresa Amabile and Steven Kramer - > The 48 Laws of Power by Robert Greene - > The 7 Habits of Highly Effective People by Stephen.
 R. Covey - Eat That Frog!
-21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy - The Last Lecture by Randy Pausch - Make Your Bed: Little Things That Can Change Your Life...And Maybe the World by Admiral William H. McRaven
+21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy - > The Last Lecture by Randy Pausch - Make Your Bed: Little Things That Can Change Your Life...And Maybe the World by Admiral William H. McRaven

-Suggested Books
+Continued Education \rightarrow Suggested Books

-- Give and Take: Why Helping Others Drives Our Success by Adam M. Grant - Originals: How Non-Conformists Move the World by Adam Grant and Sheryl Sandberg - Rich Dad Poor Dad by Robert Kiyosaki - Smarter, Faster, Better by Charles Duhigg - Think and Grow Rich by Napoleon Hill - How to Win Friends & Influence People by Dale Carnegie - The Power of Positive Thinking for Young People by Norman Vincent Peale - Failing Forward by John C. Maxwell
+- Solution Strain Content Strain Conte

+- > Originals: How Non-Conformists Move the World by Adam Grant and Sheryl Sandberg

+- Rich Dad Poor Dad by Robert Kiyosaki

+- Smarter, Faster, Better by Charles Duhigg

+- Think and Grow Rich by Napoleon Hill

+- How to Win Friends & Influence People by Dale Carnegie

+- > The Power of Positive Thinking for Young People by Norman Vincent Peale

+- Failing Forward by John C. Maxwell

-Suggested Videos
+Continued Education \rightarrow Suggested Videos